-Now Nevadans from both rural and urban parts of the state have more opportunities for free medical, vision, and dental care.
-The new law allows background checked, licensed out -of -state health care professionals to add their volunteer help at free, short-term health care events.
+As a result, today Nevadans from both rural and urban parts of the state have more opportunities for free medical, vision, and dental care.
+The law allows background checked, licensed out -of -state health care professionals to add their volunteer help at free, short-term health care events.
 Before the law was changed, doctors, nurses or dentists from other states were not allowed to volunteer at temporary, free health care events in Nevada.
 But such events are needed because in addition to having a very high rate of uninsured residents, Nevada also lacks an adequate number of health care providers and has one of the lowest physicians to population ratios in the nation.
+For example, Lyon County, with a population of about 53,000, has only 12 physicians.
 As Assemblyman Grady explained during legislative testimony, “We need more medical practitioners to come in.
 There are not enough here to fill the need.”

-Assemblyman Grady saw the need to change the law when he toured the 2012 Medical Outreach Response Event, a free medical, vision and dental event organized by Healthy Communities Coalition to reach rural residents of Lyon, Storey, Churchill and Mineral Counties.
+MORE: Assemblyman Grady saw the need to change the law when he toured the 2012 Medical Outreach Response Event (MORE), a free medical, vision and dental event organized by Healthy Communities Coalition to reach rural residents of Lyon, Storey, Churchill and Mineral Counties.

 Getting desperately needed basic dental and medical care can be lifechanging.
 One Lyon County patient who was able to get dental care at a MORE event described the positive ripple effect to legislators, saying, “In 2012, during the first MORE, I was able to see the dentist because I had been having serious problems with my teeth.
 I have degenerative bone disorder, so my teeth were falling out.
 Because of MORE, I was able to get all of my teeth extracted and get dentures.
 It was all because of the wonderful volunteer dentists who were there.
 I was only one of the lucky ones.
 There were many people we had to turn away because we did not have enough dentists.
 I was not employed at the time, but since then I have a job and full benefits.
 I live a healthier lifestyle now.
 If not for MORE, I do not know where my life would be at this time.
 Because of all the wonderful doctors, dentists, and nurses who have shown interest in volunteering their services here in Nevada, we can help many people put their lives back in order.
 This is not just something we want but something we desperately need.”

 Nevada Groups and Volunteers Join the Effort: The RAM events require considerable LOCAL efforts and resources to match the generous gift of help from RAM.
-Dozens of Nevada groups and hundreds of volunteers are working together to welcome Remote Area Medical to Nevada.
+Dozens of Nevada groups and hundreds of volunteers work together to welcome Remote Area Medical to Nevada.

-Christy McGill, director of Healthy Communities, is happy with the steady stream of local volunteers signing up to help with RAM.
-“Nevada volunteers and direct service providers have exactly the can- do spirit needed.
+Christy McGill, former director of Healthy Communities, commented on the stream of Nevada volunteers signing up to help with RAM, noting, “Nevada volunteers and direct service providers have exactly the can- do spirit needed.
 They know that we are all interconnected and we can do this with teamwork.”